Julius Carry: Career

 In the TV series The Adventures of Brisco County, Jr. with Bruce Campbell, which aired in 1993 and 1994, Carry played the part of Brisco's one-time rival and fellow bounty hunter Lord Bowler (a.k.a.
 James Lonefeather), who then became Brisco's best friend and sidekick.
 Carry also portrayed the main villain Sho'nuff in the film The Last Dragon.
 Carry's final appearance as an actor was in the season one episode "Eating The Young" on the CBS series The Unit in 2006.
 He had also guest starred on three episodes of the ABC/Disney sitcom Boy Meets World, once as a college professor and later as Sgt.
 Alvin Moore, father of series regular Angela Moore (Trina McGee).
 As a result of Carry's death, the character of Sgt.
 Moore is revealed to have died as well (off-screen) in the years between Boy Meets World and the second season of its sequel series Girl Meets World, which aired on Disney Channel.

-Personal life
+Personal life and death

 Carry's family included Ronald, his brother, and Helen, his mother, who is a minister with the Christ Universal Temple in Chicago.
 He married twice; his second wife was Naomi Carry.

-Death

-Carry died at his home in Studio City California on August 19, 2008 of pancreatic cancer at the age of 56.
+Carry died from pancreatic cancer at his home in Studio City, Los Angeles, on August 19, 2008, at the age of 56.